The Classical World and Spinor Formalisms of General Relativity: SPIN CURVATURE AND WAVE EQUATIONS

-The relevant commutators along with the curvature spinors are constructed in Subsection 3.1.
-We will exhibit the electromagnetic field and wave equations in Subsection 3.2.
-The gravitational statements are given afterwards in Subsection 3.3.
-As regards the curvature structures themselves, any wave functions shall be taken as classical fields from the physical viewpoint.
-The inclusion of the description of Dirac fields in $\mathfrak{M}$ is made in Subsection 3.4.
+Obviously, all the main procedures shall be completed in the presence of electromagnetic fields.
+In Subsection 4.1, the relevant commutator structures along with the curvature spinors are constructed.
+The electromagnetic field and wave equations are exhibited in Subsection 4.2.
+We will exhibit the gravitational statements subsequently in Subsection 4.3.
+In respect of the formalisms themselves, any wave functions shall be taken as classical fields from the physical point of view.
+Thus, there will not be henceforth any attempt to provide a quantum description of gravitons and photons.
+The inclusion of the description of Dirac fields in $\mathfrak{M}$ is made in Subsection 4.4.
 Either of the potentials of Eq.
-(2.103a) will be denoted simply as $\Phi_{a}$.
-All the main procedures shall obviously be completed in the presence of electromagnetic curvatures.
-The traces of any world quantities of valences $\{0,2\}$ and $\{2,0\}$ will be denoted by the kernel letters used to write the aforesaid quantities.
-Our choice of sign convention for the Ricci tensor $R_{ab}$ of $\Gamma_{abc}$ coincides with the one made in Ref.
-[8], namely,
+(3.103a) will be denoted as $\Phi _{a}$.